warhamernl/get_next_line/README.md

 In each folder there is a makefile to compile the executable.

-to compile type in make in the directory where the makefile is in the terminal.
+To compile type in make in the directory where the makefile is in the terminal.

-then compile the exectuable with the test files which are a directory above.
+Then compile the exectuable with the test files which are a directory above.

+The assignment is in the root of this project.